 The Rhineland around 1815.
-After the Congress of Vienna, our region was part of the Prussian Rhine Province, a part of the Kingdom of Prussia under Frederick William III (in German Friedrich Wilhelm III., 1797-1840).
+After the Congress of Vienna, our region was part of the Prussian Rhine Province within the Kingdom of Prussia under Frederick William III (1797-1840).

 Romantic Rhine and the Golden Age of Culture

 The decades after the victory over Napoleon were a golden age of culture, art, and science.

 Karl Friedrich Schinkel, the great architect and painter, gave us many buildings of “classic Berlin”.
 In addition, he took care of small and large buildings and monuments all over Prussia including the new Rhine province.
 In the Rhine valley, the King entrusted him with the restoration of Stolzenfels Castle near Koblenz.

 Romanticism discovers from the Rhine

 It was the time of the Romantic Rhine.
 Around 1820, the first steamboats cruised on the Rhine.
 A little later, one by one the railway lines appeared.
 Mount Drachenfels with the medieval ruin above inspired Lord Byron and Heinrich Heine, both dedicated it a poem.

 Back then, the young Heinrich Heine was a student at Bonn University.

 At the beginning of the 19th century, the damages done to the Drachenfels had become alarming.
 In 1826, part of the walls of the ruin crumbled.
 Two years later the Prussian authorities ordered all the Drachenfels quarries closed.
 In 1829, the Drachenfels was classified as historical monument and thereby put under preservation order.
 In 1836, the Prussian Government bought the upper part of the Drachenfels with the ruin, for its protection.